- Home

 Chemotherapy for cervical cancer

-The drugs are usually given through a vein (intravenously) and during day visits to a hospital or clinic as an outpatient.
-The number of chemotherapy sessions you have depends on the type of cervical cancer and any other treatments you may be having.
-If you have chemotherapy without radiation therapy, you are likely to have up to six sessions, every 3–4 weeks, though it may continue for longer.
+The number of cycles you have depends on the type of cervical cancer and any other treatments you may be having.
+If you have chemotherapy without radiation therapy, you are likely to have up to 6 cycles (with a cycle every 3–4 weeks), though it may continue for longer.

 Side effects of chemotherapy

-Chemotherapy may reduce the number of blood cells in your body.
+Chemotherapy can reduce the number of blood cells in your body, so you will have regular blood tests during treatment to monitor this.
 Depending on the type of blood cells affected, you may feel very tired and be more likely to get infections.
 If your temperature rises to 38°C or above, go to the nearest hospital emergency department immediately.
-You will have regular blood tests during treatment to monitor the levels of blood cells.

-Most side effects of chemotherapy are temporary, and your treatment team can help you to prevent or reduce them.
+Most side effects of chemotherapy are temporary.
+Your doctor can help you to prevent or reduce them.

 Video: What is chemotherapy?